-In 1951, scientists from an organization now called the International Association of Cyrospheric Sciences (IACS) devised a classification system that characterized snowflakes into ten basic shapes.
-These shapes include the stellar crystals that many people are familiar with and odd snowflake forms such as capped columns.
+In 1951, scientists from an organization now called the International Association of Cyrospheric Sciences (IACS) devised a classification system that characterized snowflakes into 10 basic shapes.
+These shapes include the stellar crystals that many people are familiar with, as well as lesser-known snowflake forms such as capped columns.
 The IACS classification system is still in use today although there are other more complex classification systems as well.

-Temperature also has a large effect on the formation of snowflakes according to Libbrecht’s research.
-Snowflakes formed in temperatures below – 22 degrees Celsius (-7.6 degrees Fahrenheit) consist primarily of simple crystal plates and columns whereas snowflakes with extensive branching patterns are formed in warmer temperatures.
+According to Libbrecht’s research, temperature also has a large effect on the formation of snowflakes.
+Snowflakes formed in temperatures below -7.6 degrees Fahrenheit (-22 degrees C) consist primarily of simple crystal plates and columns.
+Meanwhile, snowflakes with extensive branching patterns are formed in warmer temperatures.

-Bottom line: Temperature and humidity influence snowflake formation.
+Bottom line: Snowflake shape is influenced by temperature and humidity.
 The most intricate snowflake patterns are typically formed during warm and wet conditions.